-Section B. Plans need comprehensive prevention strategies.
+Section B. Programs need to incorporate comprehensive prevention strategies.

 In order to reverse the invasion of public lands by aggressive and exotic species, plans and programs should incorporate comprehensive prevention strategies.
 A large number of prevention measures are given in Appendix A.